martinapalmucci/ABE-SSS/README.md

 ## Errors

 In SSS algorithm:
-    In computing shares
+    In computing shares:

+        * must be threshold >= 1 otherwise InvalidThreshold (threshold must be natural number)
+        * must be threshold <= n_shares otherwise InvalidSchema (threshold must not be greater then number of shares)

-    and In recover secret:
+    In recover secret:

+        * must be n_shares >= 1 otherwise InvalidShares (number of shares must not be less then one)
-        * must be 1 <= threshold <= n_shares and threshold \in N
+        * must be n_shares >= threshold otherwise UnrecoverableSecret (number of shares must not be less then threshold)
-        otherwise, do not have any sense (threshold out of range)

 In Encryption/Decryption Message algorithm: